Getting Work Ready with Spear Brighton

 The programme, designed specifically to help 16 to 24 year olds from disadvantaged backgrounds who are not in education, employment or training (NEET), helps candidates overcome the challenges they are facing to succeed in sustainable employment.
 It offers these young people the opportunity to challenge their mindset and improve their work readiness, which in turn enables them to kick start their career and find long-term employment.

-The hands-on programme works with up to 90 young people each year, through six separate cohorts and Fonthill are pleased to be supporting one such group on this year's programme.
+The hands-on programme works with up to 90 young people each year, through six separate cohorts and Fonthill are pleased to be supporting several groups this year's programme.

 There are four key aims of the programme.